Save Time & Money

 - Week 4: Complete Proposal Review and Issue PO

-Change orders are significantly reduced because the contractor participates in the Joint Scope Meeting with the owner and field personnel.
-This up front, open communication eliminates the misunderstandings and mistakes that lead to most change orders.
+Change orders are greatly reduced because the contractor participates in the Joint Scope Meeting with the owner and field personnel.
+This up front, open communication eliminates the misunderstandings that lead to most change orders.
 The owner has the right to change the Scope of Work at any time during the project.

 Extra work and changes are priced using the preset unit prices in the Construction Task Catalog for the owner’s specific area.
-The contractor is motivated to be efficient and effective to reduce costs, but will not sacrifice quality or customer satisfaction, because the contractor’s performance dictates his or her opportunity for future work.
+The contractor is motivated to be efficient and effective without sacrificing quality or customer satisfaction.
+Ultimately, the contractor’s performance dictates the opportunity for future work.

 Local, minority/women owned businesses and residency initiatives can be handled on a project-by-project or program-wide basis.
 The owner has the right to approve all subcontractors prior to issuance of the purchase order.
-Any specific conditions of the project, such as bonding or special insurance, is specified in the purchase order and provided to the owner.
+Any specific conditions of the project, such as bonding or special insurance, is specified in the purchase order.

 The adjustment factors are modified on the anniversary date of the contract award, based on the Construction Cost Index (CCI) in the Engineering News-Record.
 The average CCI for the current year is divided by the average CCI for the base year and equals the increase or decrease in the construction costs.
 The percentage is multiplied by the original adjustment factor and thus equals the adjustment factor for the next 12 months.

 Projects with a more complex scope of work may require engineering and architectural services to define the scope of work or for permitting.
-If architectural or engineering services are required and the agency prefers, the contractor will obtain these services.
+If such services are required and the agency prefers, the contractor will obtain these services.

 To get started, simply go to www.ezIQC.com (a nongovernment site), and enter your project information.